nuchs/toys/hangman/notes/notes.md

 # Learning Rust, Project 1: Hangman

+## Part 1

-One of the exercises that I rather liked in the book "Haskell programming from first principles" was hangman.
-I think the appeal was that although it was pretty trivial there was enough meat to it that you were required to use a reasonable amount of the language.
+One of the exercises that I found most useful in "Haskell programming from first principles" was where I was required to build a command line hangman game.
+I think the appeal was that although it was a trivial problem there was enough meat to it that you were required to use a reasonable amount of the language.

-Rust is just alien enough I don't have a feel for what the best way to structure things are.
-Hangman feels like a good level of problem for puzzling some of that out.
+Rust is just alien enough I don't have a feel for what the best way to structure things are and hangman feels like a good level of problem for puzzling some of that out.

 ## High level plan